davidlruizc/brain-it-app-front/brainItApp/DOCUMENTATION.md

 ### 1. BottomTab

 Main App navigation
-Here you can find all the main tabs available in the app.
+Here you can find all the main tabs available in the app using a React Navigation `Bottom Tab navigator`.